-- 4. No electronic devices may be brought to camp, including but not limited to cell phones, laptops, tablets, or cell watches.
-All electronics must be left with caregiver(s) at camp check-in.
-If this policy is violated, the device will be held by camp staff until the end of the session, and GSNETX cannot be responsible for lost or damaged electronics. - 5.
-Camper will be responsible for their personal belongings, hygiene, and general wellbeing at camp.
-This includes adhering to any usual dietary needs and medications. - 6.
 Camp staff work hard to help campers adjust to cooperative camp life and have a successful week, and in most cases challenging behavior can be suitably resolved.
-Please note: GSNETX reserves the right to dismiss a camper from camp early, at family expense and without refund, if participation is deemed unsafe due to environmental, physical, emotional, or other endangerment to themselves, other campers, or staff.
+Please note: GSNETX reserves the right to dismiss a camper from camp early, at family expense and without refund, if participation is deemed unsafe due to environmental, physical, emotional, or other endangerment to themselves or others.